 - Supplied voltage must not vary more than 10% from the data plate rating.
-Damage to the unit may result if the supplied voltage varies more than 10%. - The power source must be single (1) phase and protective earth grounded. - Use a separate circuit to prevent loss of the unit due to overloading or circuit failure. - The power source must conform to all national and local electrical codes.
+Damage to the unit may result if the supplied voltage varies more than 10%. - The unit is safety-rated to withstand transient overvoltage levels up to Overvoltage Category II. - The power source must be single (1) phase and protective earth grounded. - Use a separate circuit to prevent loss of the unit due to overloading or circuit failure. - The power source must conform to all national and local electrical codes.

-Switch or Circuit Breaker Required: A switch or circuit-breaker must be used in the building installation to protect against overcurrent conditions.
+Switch or Circuit Breaker Required: A switch or circuit breaker must be used in the building installation to protect against overcurrent conditions.
 The recommended circuit-breakers are: